 The European Commission identifies in its Recommendation on relevant markets a set of markets in which ex ante regulation might be warranted.
-Whilst the Recommendation seeks to promote harmonisation across the European Community by ensuring that the same product and service markets are subject to a market analysis in all Member States, NRAs are still able to regulate markets that differ from those identified in the Recommendation, where this is justified by national circumstances.
-Accordingly, NRAs are to define relevant markets appropriate to national circumstances, provided that the utmost account is taken of the product markets listed in the Recommendation (Regulation 6 of the ECNSR).
+Whilst the Recommendation seeks to promote harmonisation across the European Union by ensuring that the same product and service markets are subject to a market analysis in all Member States, NRAs are still able to regulate markets that differ from those identified in the Recommendation, where this is justified by national circumstances.

-&lt;sup>3 This agreement still needs to be formally approved by the European Parliament and Council plenaries.
+4 This agreement still needs to be formally approved by the European Parliament and Council plenaries.